seamless-medley/medley/packages/node-medley/README.md

 **Read only**

-Returns `true` if is playing, but not affected by the `paused` property.
+Returns `true` if playing, but not affected by the `paused` property.

 ## `paused`